 Considering these other elements when selecting the design for your sidelight glass is important to complementing the rest of the entrance way.

 Sidelights come in three popular height styles.
 The height style can depending on personal preference but also on how it complements the rest of the entryway.

 “¼ light” and “¼ light square” options are also available but are less common.
 Sidelights are available for the most common residential door sizes including 6’8″ and 8’0″ doors.

-Majority of sidelight windows come in a rectangle shape which makes them easier to measure and install.
-To measure properly, you’ll want to make sure you are measure from the outside edges of the frame.
-Knowing the width and height measuring from the outside edges of the frame usually provides and accurate measurement needed for your sidelight.
+The majority of sidelight windows come in a rectangle shape which makes them easier to measure and install.
+To measure properly, you’ll want to make sure you are measuring from the outside edges of the frame.
+Knowing the width and height measuring from the outside edges of the frame usually provides an accurate measurement needed for your sidelight.

 A = Sidelight Glass Width including Frame